arista-netdevops-community/ansible-cvp-avd-toi/labs/lab10-avd-eos-config-deploy/README.md

 # Connect to CVP and check the new topology and device configuration
 # https://{{cvp_address}}/cv/provisioning
-# Approve the 9 pending tasks and execute them
+# Approve the pending tasks and execute them
+# Note that the switches will appear with an inactive streaming status.
+This is normal.
+It will takes a few minutes to normalize.

 # Check the configuration of spine1 for example
 $ ssh arista@192.168.0.10